ocaml-flambda/flambda-backend/README.md

 # The Flambda backend project for OCaml

-This repository is for more experimental work, of production quality, on the OCaml compiler.
+This repository is for more experimental work, of production quality, on the middle end and backend of the OCaml compiler.
 This is also the home of the Flambda 2 optimiser.

 The Flambda backend is currently based on OCaml 4.12.0.